The expenses preventing Aussie households from saving

 Food, utility bills and eating out are the top barriers to saving for Australians.

-Saving money can be hard.
+Saving money can be hard for most Aussie households.
 From mortgage repayments to groceries to energy bills, sometimes life's expenses can become barriers to saving, but there are ways to spend less and save more without completely overhauling your life.

 Finder conducted a survey of 1,011 Australians to discover the top bills and expenses standing in the way of people saving and to find out which pieces of money advice Australians find the most helpful.
 We also look at the top ways you can boost your income and cut your expenses without cutting out your favourite things.